ryanklaiber/Possible/README.md

 5b.
 Abbreviations with multiple expansions are expanded.
 An example of an abbreviation with multipole expansions is 'GM' which can expand to 'general manager' or 'General Motors'.
 The way the algorithm will figure out which expansion the abbreviation should expand to is by searching the source for all of the possible expansions.
 If one of the expansions can be found and not the other(s), then the expansion found will be the one expanded to.
 If more than one expansion is found, an additional algorithm expansion will be required for how to handle this.
 If none of the expansions are found, then the sentences will not currently be utilized (see algorithm 'Abbreviation expansion determining for abbreviations with multiple expansions not found in the source').

 6. (Purpose: Unification) Same meaning words, word-phrase combinations (ex. 'can' and 'is able to'), and phrases are unified.
--One word or phrase out of a set of same meaning words and phrases must be kept and the others are replaced with that one.
+Only one word or phrase out of a set of same meaning words and phrases is be kept and the others are replaced with that one.

 6a.
 (Same meaning proper nouns unified) In sources that sometimes use full names and sometimes partial names (Ex.
 Trump, Donald Trump, Donald J Trump), the fullest name should be the one to replace the others.